 A milky foam should form on the top – these are milk solids that you should discard to be left with pure fat.
 Clarified butter doesn’t burn as easily as normal butter.
 It’s perfect for getting a crispy bottom that isn’t charred after cooking for a long time.

 Finely chop your fresh rosemary and mix it into the butter.
-Then brush your ovenproof pan with 2 tsp of your rosemary butter.
+Then brush your ovenproof pan with 2 teaspoon of your rosemary butter.
 Arrange the bottom layer of potatoes neatly overlapping them.
 Then brush with some butter, making sure you get some of the rosemary that sunk to the bottom.
 Season with a little salt and pepper.
 Then layer the potatoes, butter and seasoning again.

 Whilst the oven is preheating to 180°C Fan, place the cast iron skillet on the hob and cook on medium heat for about 10 minutes.
 To prevent the potatoes from sticking to the bottom of the pan, shake it every couple of minutes until you feel/ see your Pommes Anna sliding around slightly.

 Cover your potatoes with a piece of foil.
 Depending on the size of your pan, you may have it very full.
 If the foil would touch the potatoes when covered, you need to grease the foil too, to make sure the top layer doesn’t stick to it.
 Place the covered pan in the oven for 20 minutes.

 Now, increase the temperature to 200°C Fan.
 Remove the foil and return the potatoes to the oven for another 20-25 minutes.
 Simply pierce the potatoes with a sharp knife or a skewer to check if they’re cooked.
 The time they take will depend on the type of potato used, your individual oven, the thickness of your potato slices and the thickness of your Pommes Anna overall.